dianaow/dianaow-website/src/posts/react-data-dashboard/react-data-dashboard.md

 - This makes the MainPage component cleaner and more focused on its layout and composition
 - Instead of seeing so many useState declarations at the top of MainPage, you get one clear hook call

-#### Testing
-- Having state logic in a separate hook makes it easier to unit test the state management independently
-- You can test state transitions and updates without dealing with component rendering
-- This separation often leads to better test coverage

 #### Maintenance and Documentation
 - The hook acts as a form of self-documentation - it clearly shows all the state that the page needs
 - When another developer needs to modify the state, they have one clear place to look